 Unless, of course, you'd rather let your teeth rot and fall out.

-25. Microwave a bowl of 1/2 white vinegar, 1/2 water for one minute, then wipe grime away.
+25. Microwave a bowl of 1/2 white vinegar, 1/2 water for one minute, then wipe the grime away.

 The easiest and quickest way to clean tough microwave stains.